Resources for Women Lawyers

 American Immigration Lawyers Association-DC Chapter

-The American Immigration Lawyers Association (AILA) is a national bar association of attorneys who practice and teach immigration law.
+The American Immigration Lawyers Association (AILA) is a national bar association of attorneys who practice and teach U.S. immigration and nationality law.

 Asian Pacific American Bar Association of DC

 APABA-DC is a dynamic organization that actively serves the needs of Asian Pacific Americans.
 They welcome anyone interested in legal issues of interest to Asian Pacific Americans to join APABA-DC.